danish20/Austin/DESIGN.md

-## Problem Statement
-Scrum is one of the leading agile development methodologies used by numerous development teams worldwide.
-There are two major activities in Scrum: sprint planning, which defines work to be broken down into cycles and daily stand-up meetings, which are time-boxed meetings to keep the other members of the development team updated.
-However, there are a few issues with conducting daily stand-up meetings.
-If the team size is large, stand-ups can go over time.
-Stand-up meetings can be difficult to co-ordinate if team members are working remotely or in different time zones.
-Also, if a member misses a meeting, there is no history of the meeting for reference.
-In order to overcome the shortcomings of synchronous  stand-up meetings, we propose a slack bot for conducting asynchronous stand-up meetings and sprint management.
-In asynchronous stand-up meetings, users will be notified at a specified time to answer the three stand-up questions.
-The users have the freedom of setting this time for notification.
-There are a few advantages of having asynchronous stand-up meetings.
-* It is convenient for remote teams working together.
-* Since a history is maintained, it is possible for anyone who missed a meeting or a new member of the team to get up to speed.

-Keeping all the advantages of asynchronous stand-up meetings in mind, we propose a slack bot AUSTIN, which achieves all the above mentioned objectives.

 ## Use Cases

 * **Use Case 1: Setup Sprint:** Before the start of every sprint Product Owner will create a new channel to setup the sprint where daily status of each member will be posted.
 To setup the Sprint Product Owner will provide following parameters: